apryor6/apryor6.github.io/_posts/2019-5-20-flask-api-example.md

 ### General testing comments

+Tests are incredibly important because they allow you to refactor aggressively.
+A nice side-effect is that you verify that your code works.
+I am being completely serious -- the verification that your code works is _just a side effect_ of why you test.
+The test is there so that if we decide we want to change every single route in the application to drop the plural "s", I can do so in 10 minutes and be sure everything is good to go, as opposed to booting up the app and poking around for 45 minutes to confirm that I am comfortable with pushing changes.

+Often, testing gets cast aside as being an additional time investment on top of writing production code, and I argue strongly against this based on two points.
+The first is that testing is a time investment for the future: the longer the project runs and/or the more people that touch the code, the greater the benefit is from testing due to reduction of technical debt.
+The second point I argue is that the additional time taken to write tests should be essentially negligible if you are familiar with writing tests.
+Writing tests requires an entirely different line of thinking, and often it requires learning new libraries, so, sure, it is no surprise when a group that does no testing is hesitant to pick it up because it will require some slogging through documentation and trial-and-error at first.
+However, once you are comfortable with writing tests it really becomes second nature.
+Furthermore, the time at which you are writing the production code for a feature is when the topic is freshest in your mind, and at no point in the future is it easier to write the test then right then.

+I love testing.
+It makes me feel safe and warm and fuzzy.
+Have I made my case yet?

+For Python testing, you should use `pytest`.
+Even if you use `unittest` style test cases with classes, you should still use `pytest` to run them as it understands a wide variety of testing structures and will run anything.
+It is also better than unittest.

+Don't put your tests in a `tests/` folder.
+They should be alongside the production code.
 Although I advocate that there _not_ be a top-level `tests/` folder containing all of the projects tests for the reasons of modularity, there can be a such-named folder that contains general testing utilities.
 For example, I create a `tests.fixtures` module that defines reusable test fixtures used throughout the app, such as a `db` fixture that creates a fresh database instance for every test.
 Here's what might be in that file:

 ```python
 import pytest